Vladimir Velebit: Post-war diplomatic career

 Right after the end of World War II Velebit continued his diplomatic activity.

 In the Democratic Federal Yugoslavia's provisionary government that got formed on the basis of British-brokered Treaty of Vis and later the Belgrade Agreement, he was the deputy to the Foreign Affairs Minister.
 He then became one of the chief members of the secret Yugoslav diplomatic mission to Washington, negotiating the terms and scope of the American help to Yugoslavia.
 After returning home to the country that was in the meantime re-constituted as a Stalinist communist state called Federal People's Republic of Yugoslavia, he became deputy to Foreign Affairs Minister Stanoje Simić.
 In that role, Velebit negotiated with the Allies during the Trieste Crisis.

 In March 1948, after Soviet accusation that he was a British spy, Velebit was forced into resigning his post at the Yugoslav Foreign Affairs Ministry and got moved to the Tourist and Service Industry Committee.
 During the 1948 Cominform resolution and the fallout of subsequent Tito–Stalin split, Velebit was on more than one occasion cited by the Soviets as a spy who works for the British.

 In 1951, Velebit became Yugoslav ambassador to Italy, while a year later he got the same job in the United Kingdom.
 During March 1953, he prepared Tito's first official state visit to a Western country.
 Tito thus became the first communist leader to visit the UK.

-In 1960, on invitation from the United Nations general-secretary Dag Hammarskjöld, Velebit became executive secretary at the UN European Economic Commission (UNECE) in Geneva.
+In 1960, on invitation from the United Nations secretary-general Dag Hammarskjöld, Velebit became executive secretary at the UN European Economic Commission (UNECE) in Geneva.
 He performed this job up until his retirement in 1967.
 Known in Western circles as a skilled diplomat, his last assignment was as an emissary of the Carnegie Foundation in the Israeli-Palestinian conflict.